Form I-601 Eligibility Requirements

 - General Well-Being

 - Any Other Relevant Element

 You should also expect to wait after submitting Form I-601.
-Many applicants wait a long duration for a decision from USCIS, but processing times vary.
+Many applicants wait long for a decision from USCIS, but processing times vary.
 If the waiver is granted, it will remain in effect indefinitely, and you will be able to obtain the immigration benefit you need to reenter or remain with your U.S. citizen or lawful permanent resident immediate relative.

 Persuasively proving “extreme hardship” is often difficult, but our team at Sarpa Law can help.
-Our Lake Oswego fraud waiver lawyer can prepare Form I-601 and advise how best to frame your case.
+Our Portland fraud waiver lawyer can prepare Form I-601 and advise how best to frame your case.
 We are committed to helping you continue your immigration journey and will pursue every option that allows you to remain in the United States with your family.